mark-glinberg/Hyperpartisanship-Analysis/README.md

 model_explaining.ipynb - Jupyter notebook for running LIME and transformers-interpret to explain how the model makes predictions

 requirements.txt - Requirements file to setup virtual Conda environment in order to run our code

+Project Guidelines.pdf - Class instructions for the project

+Final Report.pdf - Our generated final report of our findings

 ## Usage